brijeshpatel26667/ngrok-setup/README.md

-# Setup_your_NGROK_easily
+# Ngrok-Setup
-This is a tool for setting up ngrok and setting up two TCP port and one HTTP port.
+## This is a tool for setting up ngrok and setting up two TCP port and one HTTP port.